 We Protect Construction Workers When Employers Do Not

 We expect people in charge of safety on a construction site to make it a priority to protect workers from hazards that can lead to fatal accidents, but this is unfortunately not always the case.
-When you're injured on the job or a loved one is killed, you may need to take legal action to secure the compensation you deserve for your injuries or loss.
+When you're injured on the job or a loved one is killed, you may need to take legal action to secure the workers' compensation you deserve for your injuries or loss.
 We help construction workers in Kansas and Missouri protect their rights.
-Call our office today to see how we can help you recover what you have lost.
+Contact us online or call us directly at 816.471.5111 to see how we can help you recover what you have lost.